Untitled

 Conformation - AKC Regular/Non-Regular classes that can move on to the Best of Breed competition.
 Does not include Sweepstakes, Futurity/Maturity or classes such as Stud Dog, Brood Bitch, Team, etc.

-2) 1 point: To all champions of record entered and shown in Best of Breed competition at the National Specialty
+• 1 point: To all champions of record entered in any class at the National Specialty

 Obedience

-2) 3 points: Qualifying score in Open, Graduate Open or Winning Novice Class (A or B)
+• 4 points: Qualifying score in Open, Graduate Open

 Rally